angular/angular/aio/content/guide/glossary.md

 ## structural directives

-A category of [directive](#directive) that is responsible for shaping HTML layout by modifying the DOM&mdashthat is, adding, removing, or manipulating elements and their children.
+A category of [directive](#directive) that is responsible for shaping HTML layout by modifying the DOM&mdash;that is, adding, removing, or manipulating elements and their children.

 To learn more, see [Structural Directives](guide/structural-directives).